tinamayswinkels/sbe/_posts/2017-10-31-mt-clear-case-study.md

 ---
 title: Mt Clear Case Study
 subtitle: Some facts and figures on the 6 star building
-image_path: /uploads/IMG_0023.jpg
+image_path: /uploads/mt-clear-earth-education-centre-01.JPG
 layout: post
-banner-image_path: /uploads/IMG_0037.jpg
+banner-image_path: /uploads/mt-clear-earth-education-centre-exterior.jpg
 ---

 The Mt Clear Earth and Science Centre is a school building for the Mt Clear Secondary School housing classrooms, laboratories and specialist support spaces.
-The floor area is approximately 900m&sup2;.
+The floor area is approximately 900m².
 The client was keen for the building to represent the school’s commitment to the environment and to become a 3D textbook in its own right.

-The brief called for a comfortable zero energy, zero water and zero waste facility and the integration of &nbsp;many ESD initiatives, ranging from water saving and waste minimisation through to biofuel generation, a photovoltaic array and a virtual battery bank.
+The brief called for a comfortable zero energy, zero water and zero waste facility and the integration of  many ESD initiatives, ranging from water saving and waste minimisation through to biofuel generation, a photovoltaic array and a virtual battery bank.

 The ESD initiatives incorporated included: